quicwg/base-drafts/draft-ietf-quic-http.md

   (equivalent to the authority-form of the request-target of CONNECT requests (see Section 5.3 of [RFC7230]))

-A CONNECT request that does not conform to these restrictions is malformed (see
+The request stream remains open at the end of the request to carry the data to be transferred.
+A CONNECT request that does not conform to these restrictions is malformed (see {{malformed}}).
-{{malformed}}).
-The request stream MUST NOT be closed at the end of the request.

 A proxy that supports CONNECT establishes a TCP connection ({{!RFC0793}}) to the server identified in the ":authority" pseudo-header field.
 Once this connection